Visiting Scholars in HIV Implementation Science Program

 About the Program

-The overarching goal of this visiting scholars program is to strengthen academic-community partnerships that can conduct implementation research and utilize findings from implementation research to help end the HIV epidemic.
-Chosen applicants will gain experience in HIV Implementation Science (IS) through individual work with a Sponsor(s) at an Implementation Science Coordination Initiative (ISCI) Hub who will provide mentorship, networking and training opportunities at the National LGBTQ Health Conference, and support for an in person visit to the Hubs.
-Scholars will apply with a community partner and work towards goals specific to building and/or strengthening that relationship with support from the Sponsor.
+The primary goal of the Visiting Scholars in HIV Implementation Science program is to strengthen academic-community partnerships capable of conducting impactful implementation research, while leveraging research findings to advance efforts in ending the HIV epidemic.
+Chosen applicants will gain experience in HIV Implementation Science (IS) through individual work with a Sponsor(s) at an HIV Implementation Science Coordination Initiative (ISCI) Hub who will provide mentorship, networking and training opportunities, and financial support for an in-person networking event.
+Scholars will engage with a community partner and work towards goals specific to building and/or strengthening that relationship with support from the Sponsor.
 Scholars and Sponsors will be matched based on compatibility between Sponsor experience and Scholar needs.
-The focus of the inaugural year of the program will be Scholars working on HIV in LGBTQ+ focused organizations.
-There will be 1 Scholar per Hub the inaugural year; 9 Scholars in total.
+There will be up to two Scholars per Hub for 18 Scholars in total.

-Participation Requirements
+Participant Requirements

-– Located within the U.S.
+- Located within the United States

 - Capacity to meet virtually at least monthly with Sponsor